Gio Reyna is primed for his USMNT debut. And he’s only 17.

 “I’ve never really had time to fully think about everything that’s happened,” he said in a phone interview from training camp in Cardiff, Wales.
 “When I think about it, something else happens.
 I am more of a person who looks to the future.
 I’m never really satisfied — save the best for the future.”

-Indeed, the blinding rate of milestones have blurred Reyna’s appreciation for what he’s accomplished.
+Indeed, the blinding rate of milestones has blurred Reyna’s appreciation for what he has accomplished.

 In summer 2019, he moved from New York City FC’s academy to Borussia Dortmund’s under-19 squad.
 By January, he had ascended to the first team.